“BuzzFeed is like the porn industry in the ’90s,” says Brian Clark.

 Many reporters with backgrounds in traditional journalism see this as unethical, but Clark thinks the opposite is often true.
 “A company that can afford to let you publish and not sweat about whether or not it makes money is a better corporate owner than the one who’s sweating its quarterly earnings.
 When do you start pushing the truth and pushing the boundaries between acceptable advertising and unacceptable?
 It’s when you’re struggling to make money when things get dicey,” he says.

 There are other options for how to save journalism in the digital age.
 Brands could buy out newspapers (like Jeff Bezos did).
-Or there is one idea that’s far more ancient than branded content: Someone with deep pockets can be a patron for a specific writer, a concept which dates back to the Renaissance.
+Or there is one idea that’s far more ancient than content marketing: Someone with deep pockets can be a patron for a specific writer, a concept which dates back to the Renaissance.
 There are also websites that do this — including Beacon, a crowdfunding platform for investigative journalism.
 Individual writers have raised money through sites like Crowdtilt and Kickstarter as well.

 “It’s cyclical,” Clark explains.
 “Everything moves through cycles, and we’re moving through one right now.”